 Less than $5 and a Wal Mart trip later, I had a pocket accordion file folder, washi tape, and a paint pen ready to go.
 This original set up wasn’t the most stylish, but it was definitely effective…Recently, my mother and I worked together to make this cute little wallet as an upgrade from the accordion file folder.
 I LOVE it!

 For those of you who want something pretty, but don’t want to make it yourself, I recommend the Savvycents Wallet 🙂

 You can use regular envelopes, an accordion file folder, a sectioned wallet, page protector sheets, index card file folder, whatever works for you!
 The Dollar Tree and Wal Mart have lots of neat options.

 Now you need to label each category.
 My categories include Tithe, Diapers & Wipes, Gasoline, Groceries & Household Items, Eating Out, Savings, and Miscellaneous Spending.
 You choose what works best for your family.

 3. Determine Your Budget

 My husband and I sat down with our budget to determine what we wanted to put in this folder and how much money should be devoted to each category.

 Be realistic when setting your numbers.
-If you only give yourself 1/2 the amount per month that you actually need then you will end up feeling defeated.
+If you allocate less money than you actually need in each category per month then you will end up feeling defeated.